birthed-by-the-necrophage/bbtnp-hugo-source/content/post/s03e02--tower-assault-ii.md

 * SECOND FLOOR: The party disturbs and kills a mummy, which has already killed a previous tower infiltrator.
 Both bodies are looted.
 The floor also contains a bunch of crates labeled a soil or water samples.
 One of them is marked as "contagious."
 * THIRD FLOOR: Irtep's laboratory.
 Another dead thief is found (this one invisible) along with several "sextants" that are obviously microscopes.
 * FOURTH FLOOR: Irtep's bedroom/sex den and fancy bathroom.
 A journal is found that details Irtep's construction of the _Minzoa sextant_, his explorations of the "inner world" he refers to as Minzoa, and his eventual descent into gambling, drunkenness, and debt.
 * FIFTH FLOOR: Irtep's library, including his spell books.
-Flynn doesn't get a chance to investigate these before the entre-party is sucked into Irtep's trapped PETRI dish (get it?) and finds itself in the afore mentioned realm of Minzoa.
+Flynn doesn't get a chance to investigate these before the entire party is sucked into Irtep's trapped PETRI dish (get it?) and finds itself in the afore mentioned realm of Minzoa.

 ## Foes Vanquished